 Most of the time, you do not need to specify a project when performing actions in Cloud Storage; however you should include either the project ID or the project number in the following cases:

-When using Cloud Storage with the GCP Console, you're automatically associated with a project.
-You can change projects by using the drop-down menu at the top of the GCP Console window.
+When using Cloud Storage with the Cloud Console, you're automatically associated with a project.
+You can change projects by using the drop-down menu at the top of the Cloud Console window.

 When first accessing a bucket that has enabled Requester Pays, you're prompted to select a project to bill requests to.
 You can subsequently change the billing project by using the Change project button located above the list of objects in the bucket.

 gsutil ls, and

 gsutil kmscommands require you to specify a project, unless you have set a default project.
 If you have not set a default project, or if you would like to use a different project, use the

 -pflag to specify a project.
 No other gsutil commands require you to specify a project.